Bike Accident Attorney Safety Insight

 By law, bicycles on the roadway are vehicles with the same rights and responsibilities as motorized vehicles.
-Our experienced bicycle accident attorneys at West Coast Trial Employers share key insight on the subject of bicycles vs. cars while out on the road.
+Our experienced bicycle accident attorneys at West Coast Trial Lawyers share key insight on the subject of bicycles vs. cars while out on the road.

-Though bicycle trips account for only 1 percent of all trips in the U.S., bicyclists face a higher risk of crash-related injuries and deaths than occupants in motor vehicles.
-Nationwide, you’re more than twice as likely to die while riding a bike than driving in a car.
+Even though bicycle trips contribute to 1 percent of trips in the United States, bicyclists are still at a high risk of getting involved in fatal accidents with motor vehicles.
+Unfortunately, you are twice as likely to get killed while riding a bike than driving a car.

 Moreover, California’s bicycle accident statistics are no better, and demonstrate the dangerous reality that many bicyclists face.
 According to the National Highway Traffic Safety Administration, in 2018, California was the second state with the most bicyclist deaths in the country.
 In a 2017 annual report conducted by the California Highway Patrol, the city of Los Angeles experienced a total of 1,918 bicycle accidents that resulted in 17 fatalities.

-- Children and teenagers have the highest rates of nonfatal bicycle-related injuries, accounting for more than one-third of all bicycle-related injuries seen in the U.S. emergency departments.
+- Children and teenagers account for more than one-third of bicycle-related injuries in the United States.

-- Most bicyclist deaths occur in urban areas and at non-intersection locations.
+- A majority of bicycle deaths take place in urban areas and in non-intersection locations.

 Another issue that bicyclists may endure while on the road is air pollution.
-According to a 2015 study referenced by the Washington Post, bike commuters inhale about 3 times as much air pollution as drivers.
-Researchers at the Colorado State University found that cyclists, due to their heavier breathing and longer commute time, ended up huffing far more pollution than drivers.
+According to a 2015 study referenced by the Washington Post, bicyclists inhale nearly 3 times as much air pollution as drivers.